24 Apr 2026

 • €2,000 for 36 months.

-The result is more predictable availability of free capital and better liquidity control.
+The result is more predictable availability of free capital and better liquidity control when you need it.

 Common investment liquidity mistakes